Stabilized Weighted Reduced Order Methods for Parametrized Advection-Dominated Optimal Control Problems governed by Partial Differential Equations with Random Inputs: Introduction

+Stabilized Advection-Dominated problems in a ROM framework without control are studied, for instance, in \cite{pacciarini2014stabilized,torlo2018stabilized}, both for steady and unsteady cases.
+Instead, in \cite{carere2021weighted} wROMs for generic OCP($\boldsymbol{\mu}$)s are applied to experiments concerning environmental sciences, {whereas} SUPG Advection-Dominated distributed OCP($\boldsymbol{\mu}$)s are analyzed in a deterministic context in \cite{zoccolan2024streamline}, both for elliptic and parabolic experiments.
+To the best of our knowledge, this is the first time that stabilized Advection-Dominated OCP($\boldsymbol{\mu}$)s with random inputs are analyzed in a ROM context, both for elliptic and parabolic problems.
 This work is arranged as follows.
 In Section \ref{sec:problem}, we introduce linear-quadratic optimal control theory for PDEs and its FEM discretization.
 Section \ref{sec:supg} firstly concerns the basic theory of SUPG stabilization for Advection-Dominated PDEs in an \textit{optimize-then-discretize} approach \cite{collis2002analysis}, then the space-time procedure that will be used is presented. wROMs features will be illustrated in Section \ref{sec:wROMs}.
 Section \ref{sec:results} will concern numerical simulations.
 Two Advection-Dominated problems under distributed control and random inputs will be analyzed: the Graetz-Poiseuille Problem under geometrical parametrization and the Propagating Front in a Square Problem.
 We will compare the wPOD procedures through relative errors between the FEM and the ROM solutions and computational time considering the speedup-index.
 Finally, conclusions follow in Section \ref{sec:conclusions}.